 All services are delivered in line with current Government guidelines relating to the Coronavirus pandemic.
-Currently this means working on a 1:5 ratio and maintaining social distance.
-(Navigation workshop is a 1:4 ratio due to classroom size)
+After 12th April this means working on a 1:5 ratio and maintaining social distance.
+(Navigation workshop is a 1:4 ratio due to classroom size once indoor training is allowed)

 An immersive morning of delving in to the fundamentals of navigation and putting them into use.
 You will learn; ⦁ Map features and symbols ⦁ Locating yourself on the map using the clues around you ⦁ Compass bearings and moving on bearings ⦁ Relocating yourself ⦁ Following a route Plus many other tips and tricks.